Consumption Partial Insurance in the Presence of Tail Income Risk: Results

 \subsection{Income process}

 We present estimates of the income process in three specifications.
-First, we target only second moments of income growth, which enables us to estimate the second moments of income shocks.
+First, we target only the second moments of income growth, which enables us to estimate the variance of income shocks.
 This is similar to what BPP do over the earlier period 1980--1992.
-Second, we target second \emph{and} third moments of income growth, which enables us to estimate also the skewness of income shocks.
-Finally, we target \emph{up to} the fourth moments of income growth, which allows us to estimate all the parameters of the income process as presented in section \ref{SubSec::Model_Income_Process}.
-The results from each specification appear in table \ref{Table::Income_process}, columns 1-3, respectively.
-The full set of moments targeted in each case is shown in appendix \ref{SubSubAppendix::Identification_Targeted_Moments_Income}.
+Second, we target second \emph{and} third moments of income growth, which enables us to estimate also the skewness of shocks.
+Finally, we target \emph{up to} the fourth moments, which allows us to estimate all the parameters of the income process as presented in section \ref{SubSec::Model_Income_Process}.
+The results are in table \ref{Table::Income_process}, while the full set of moments targeted in each case is shown in appendix \ref{SubSubAppendix::Identification_Targeted_Moments_Income}.

-When only the second moments of income growth are targeted, we estimate the variance of permanent and transitory shocks at $0.027$ and $0.033$ respectively.
+When only the second moments of income growth are targeted, we estimate the variance of permanent and transitory shocks at $0.027$ and $0.033$, respectively.
 These are very close to BPP and \citet{MeghirPistaferri2004IncomeVariance}, who estimate these parameters over an earlier period.
 As the variance of income growth is driven by the variance of the contemporaneous permanent shock and the sum of the variances of transitory shocks in the current and previous periods, the contribution of the transitory shock to the variance of income growth is almost $2.5$-fold that of the permanent shock \citep[as in][]{GottschalkMoffitt2009_RisingInstability}.